Tanvirul-swe/echoke_web_view/README.md

 - **Embedded Web Browser:** Browse the web directly within the app using the WebView widget.
 - **Navigation Controls:** Easily navigate forward, backward, and reload web pages.
-- **URL Bar:** Enter URLs directly to visit specific websites.
-- **Bookmarks:** Save and manage your favorite websites for quick access.
 - **Responsive Design:** Optimized for both mobile and tablet devices.
 - **Dark Mode Support:** Browse comfortably in low-light environments.
 - **Easy Customization:** Modify the template to suit your needs and deploy quickly.